Full 2014 Ford Fiesta Review

 At 12.8 cubic feet, the sedan's trunk capacity is class-competitive.
 The Fiesta hatchback offers a bit less than that with its rear seat up.
-Unfortunately, the seats don't fold completely flat, and the Fiesta's 26 cubic feet of maximum cargo capacity pale in comparison to the Honda Fit's 57 cubes.
+Unfortunately, the seats don't fold completely flat, and the Fiesta's 26 cubic feet of maximum cargo capacity is small even for this class of car.

 The 2014 Ford Fiesta is one of the most rewarding cars to drive in its class.
 Though its acceleration is just average, in the real world of stop-and-go traffic and freeway merging, the Fiesta's base 1.6-liter engine delivers ample punch down low and remains buttery-smooth even when taken to redline.
 The ST's turbocharged engine takes those traits to a higher level, as it always feels ready to charge thanks to its impressively broad, muscular powerband.